 To re-ask the question: are hormonal and migraine headaches ever the same thing?
 Sometimes they differ.
 A Menstrual Syndrome Headache (PMS) does not include altered sensory or motor experiences despite the associated decline in hormone levels that coincide.
 These headaches (PMS Headaches) usually involve both sides of the head along with fatigue, constipation and skin changes.

-Can women have either a non-Migraine or Migraine associated headache at the time of menstruation and ovulation?
+Can persons assigned female sex at birth have either a non-Migraine or Migraine associated headache at the time of menstruation and ovulation?
 Yes.
-Both types of headaches are induced by Hormonal changes.
+Both types of headaches are induced by hormonal changes.

-Many women with endometriosis receive hormone interventions as treatment to manage symptoms of the disease.
-Knowing this, it is easy to conclude that the association of Migraines among women with endometriosis is associated to their use of hormones (estrogen-based hormones) for symptom management of the disease, which then increases frequency and intensity of their Migraines.
-However, multiple studies have concluded that, when hormone use was factored out, women with endometriosis had a 1.7 x increased risk of Migraine headaches compared to women without endometriosis.
+Many persons with endometriosis receive hormone interventions as treatment to manage symptoms of the disease.
+Knowing this, it is easy to conclude that the association of Migraines among persons assigned female sex at birth with endometriosis is associated to their use of hormones (estrogen-based hormones) for symptom management of the disease, which then increases frequency and intensity of their Migraines.
+However, multiple studies have concluded that, when hormone use was factored out, persons with endometriosis had a 1.7 x increased risk of Migraine headaches compared to those without endometriosis.

 As you can see, the situation is very complicated.
 Although our sex hormones are only produced in very small quantities, they are very powerful compounds with an impact on many systems in our body, not just reproduction.
-Now that awareness of how common headaches, Migraines particular, are among women with Endometriosis, we can briefly discuss endometriosis located directly in the brain.
+Now that awareness of how common headaches, Migraines particular, are among persons with endometriosis, we can briefly discuss endometriosis located directly in the brain.

 Does endometriosis occur in the brain?
 Yes.
 It has been documented.
 But, only a handful of cases have been published.
 Database search for publications in English revealed isolated cases of brain (cerebrum), tissues covering the brain and spinal cord (meninges) and areas below the brain (brainstem and cerebellum) have been reported.
 All but one case (Case 1) require fee to access each full article.
 Hence, only a brief summary based upon case abstracts for those are given.